 “Our readers are the leaders of the sports-event industry, and they really know what it takes to execute high-quality athletic events,” said Timothy Schneider, publisher of SportsTravel.
 “This award reflects their expert evaluation that the Senior Games is one of the absolute best sporting events.”

-In accepting the award, Becky Wesley, vice president of association relations for the National Senior Games Association, recognized the association’s staff as well as the Houston Local Organizing Committee, the Harris County Sports Commission and the Greater Houston Convention and Visitors Bureau, which booked the games and assisted in the execution.
+In accepting the award, Becky Wesley, vice president of association relations for the National Senior Games Association, recognized the association’s staff as well as the Houston Local Organizing Committee, the Harris County Sports Commission and the Houston First Corporation members, which booked the games and assisted in the execution.

 The National Senor Games Association, a nonprofit member of the United States Olympic Committee, is a leader in promoting education, fitness and sport for those 50 and over.
 The National Senior Games are held biennially; the 2013 games will be held in Cleveland, Ohio.